The Ecuadorian Altos de Saraguallas we sourced via Caravela.

 Altos de Saraguallas

 Communities that settle around this beautiful natural resource are rich in culture.
 They have their typical festivities, full of tradition and craftsmanship.
 When their religious festivities are celebrated, they tend to dance to the rhythm of the town band.
-Just as the celebrate life, with traditional rituals for their festivities, they also have traditional practices for agriculture and land treatment.
+Just as they celebrate life with traditional rituals for their festivities, they also have traditional practices for agriculture and land treatment.
 Farmers in the region plant sugar cane, beans, soy, corn, and coffee.

 Ecuadorian Altos de Saragualla